Newly Swissed Online Magazine

 In fact, mountains cover a whopping 60 percent of Switzerland’s land area.

-If Switzerland’s surface were flattened out like a pancake, the country would be 12.5 percent larger.”
+If Switzerland’s surface flattened like a pancake, the country would be 12.5 percent larger.”

 With all these mountains, does it surprise that Switzerland has over 60’000 km of signposted hiking trails?